swatantrasinha/nextjs-v14/README.md

 }
 ```

-To test : http://localhost:3000/snippets/1 - will display snippet title
+To test :
+- http://localhost:3000/snippets/1 - will display snippet title
+- http://localhost:3000/snippets/172 - will display not found page

 </details>